skibblenybbles/jquery-platinum/README.md

 case of loading GA and tracking a pageview very simple, but it also enables you to manage complex analytics requirements on sites with multiple GA trackers.

-By including this script on your page, the Google Analytics ga.js script will be automatically loaded using `$pt.scripts.load()`, so you do not need to *(and should not)* put the usual GA `<script>` tags in your HTML to load Google Analytics.
+When you begin using `$pt.analytics` methods, the Google Analtyics ga.js script will be automatically loaded using `$pt.scripts.load()`, so you do not need to *(and should not)* put the usual GA `<script>` tags in your HTML to load Google Analytics.
 However, you must call the `setAccount()` method on the `$pt.analytics` object to configure your GA account before calling its other methods (more details below).